ZaGrayWolf/Types_of_Convolutions/Pointwise_Convolutions/Readme.md

 - \( b \in \mathbb{R}^{C_{out}} \) be the bias term,
 - \( y \in \mathbb{R}^{H \times W \times C_{out}} \) be the output feature map.

-For each spatial location \((i, j)\) and output channel \( k \), the operation is defined as:
+For each spatial location \((i, j)\) and output channel \( k \), the pointwise convolution is computed as:

 \[
 y_{i,j,k} = \sum_{c=1}^{C_{in}} x_{i,j,c} \cdot W_{1,1,c,k} + b_k
 \]

-Because the kernel size is 1×1, this operation is mathematically equivalent to applying a linear transformation (i.e., a fully connected layer) independently at every spatial location.
+Since the kernel is 1×1, this operation is equivalent to applying a linear transformation (or a fully connected layer) at every pixel independently.

 ---

 ## Practical Implementation

-Pointwise convolutions are commonly implemented in deep learning frameworks such as PyTorch.
-Below is a simple example demonstrating a pointwise convolution layer:
+Below is an example implementation of pointwise convolution using PyTorch.
+This module demonstrates how to build and use a 1×1 convolution layer to mix channel information:

 ```python
 import torch